Skip to main content

 Frequently inspect for any wear and tear that may damage your roofing, such as damaged or missing shingles or cracks in the roof.
 If you come across any damage, immediately contact a roofer to repair it and prevent further damage.
 Keep your roof gutters clean, inspect for cracks and rust, and ensure that your vents are in good condition.

-Insurance offers limited or no coverage for roofs older than 15-20 years, so if your roof leaks or collapses beyond that, you might be liable for the damages.
+Insurance carriers offer limited or no coverage for roofs older than 15-20 years.
+So if your roof leaks or collapses beyond that, you might be liable for the damages.

 Schedule an Inspection